dzhang32/ggtranscript/README.md

 <img src="man/figures/README-geom-junction-1.png" width="100%" />

-Alternatively, users may prefer to map the count to the thickness of the junction line.
-As a `ggplot2` extension, this can be done intuitively as well as the modification of scales and themes which together, allow users to easily create informative, publication-ready plots.
+Alternatively, users may prefer to map junction read counts to the thickness of the junction curves.
+As a `ggplot2` extension, this can be done intuitively by modifying the size `aes()` of `geom_junction()`.
+In addition, by modifying `ggplot2` scales and themes, users can easily create informative, publication-ready plots.

 ``` r
 sod1_201_exons %>%